quotetome/api-docs/README.md

 Supply a single JSON object as the HTTP payload for requests that require input.

 The shape and requirements for this JSON object vary depending on the requested operation.
-Refer to the endpoint's input serializer in the source code for complete details.
+Refer to the endpoint's API documentation for complete details.

 Endpoints that return a list of objects support pagination.
 Provide `limit` and `offset` query parameters to the request to have the results paginated.
 The `offset` parameter specifies how many objects to "skip" and the `limit` parameter specifies how many objects to return, starting from the `offset`.